Northern parula: Taxonomy

 The northern parula was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae.
 He placed it with the tits in the genus Parus and coined the binomial name Parus americanus.
 Linnaeus based his account on "The Finch-Creeper" that had been described and illustrated in 1731 by the English naturalist Mark Catesby in his book The Natural History of Carolina, Florida and the Bahama Islands.
 Linnaeus specified the type locality as northern America, but in 1931 this was restricted to South Carolina by the American Ornithologists' Union.
 The northern parula was moved from the genus Parus to the genus Setophaga based on a molecular phylogenetic study of the Parulidae that was published in 2010.
-The species is considered to be monotypic: no subspecies are recognised.
+The species is considered to be monotypic, with no subspecies recognized.
 Northern parulas will occasionally hybridize with yellow-throated warblers, resulting in a hybrid species known as Sutton's warblers.

 The genus name Setophaga is from Ancient Greek ses, "moth", and phagos, "eating", and the specific americana is Latin for "American".
 The common name "Parula" ultimately derives from Latin parrula, Tit (bird).

 Description

 The northern parula is one of the smaller North American migratory warblers, often being one of the smallest birds in a mixed feeding flock besides kinglets or gnatcatchers.
-Length is 10.8 to 12.4 cm, wingspan is 16 to 18 cm and body mass is 5 to 11 g.
+Length is 10.8 to 12.4 cm, wingspan is 16 to 18 cm and body weight is 5 to 11 g.
 Among standard measurements, the wing chord is 5.1 to 6.5 cm, the tail is 3.7 to 4.5 cm, the bill is 0.8 to 1.1 cm and the tarsus is 1.5 to 1.8 cm.
 This species has mainly blue-gray upper parts, with a greenish back patch and two white wing bars.
 The breast is yellowish shading into the white belly.
 The summer male has bluish and rufous breast bands and prominent white eye crescents.
 At the end of the breeding season, individuals molt into a duller version of the breeding plumage.
 Females are similar-looking but tend to be duller and lack the breast bands.
 The unique breastband fades in males and may disappear altogether in females.

 Its song is a click-like trill or buzz, zeeeeee-yip and the call is a soft chip.